NETT: Solving Inverse Problems with Deep Neural Networks: Application to sparse data tomography

 \subsection{Implementation details}

-Consider NETT where the regularizer is defined by the encode-decoder framework described in Section~\ref{sec:auto}.
+Consider NETT where the regularizer is defined by the encoder-decoder framework described in Section~\ref{sec:auto}.
 The network $\NNd(\WWd,\edot ) \circ \NNe(\WWe,\edot )$ is taken as the Unet, where the $\NNe(\WWe,\signal)$ corresponds to the output of the bottom layer with smallest image size and largest depth.
 The Unet has been proposed in \cite{ronneberger2015unet} for image segmentation and successfully applied to PAT in \cite{antholzer2017deep,schwab2018dalnet}.
 However, we point out, that any network that has the encoder-decoder of the form $\NNd(\WWd,\edot ) \circ \NNe(\WWe,\edot )$ can be used in an analogous manner.

-The network was trained on a set of training pairs $\set{(\xxt_\ntrain, \rrt_\ntrain)}_{\ntrain=1}^{2\Ntrain}$, with $\Ntrain = 975$, where exactly half of them contained under-sampling artifacts.
-For generating such training we used \eqref{eq:z1}, \eqref{eq:z2} where $\zzt_n$ are taken as randomly generated piecewise constant Shepp-Logan type phantoms.
-The Shepp-Logan type phantoms have position, angle, shape and intensity of every ellipse chosen uniformly at random under the side constraints that the support of every ellipse lies inside the unit disc and the intensity of the phantom is in the range $[0,6]$.
+The network was trained on a set of training pairs $\set{(\xxt_\ntrain, \rrt_\ntrain)}_{\ntrain=1}^{\Ntrain_1+\Ntrain_2}$, with $\Ntrain_1 = \Ntrain_2 = 975$, where exactly half of them contained under-sampling artifacts.
+For generating such training data we used \eqref{eq:z1}, \eqref{eq:z2} where $\zzt_n$ are taken as randomly generated piecewise constant Shepp-Logan type phantoms.
+The Shepp-Logan type phantoms have position, angle, shape and intensity of every ellipse chosen uniformly at random under the side constraints that the support of every ellipse lies inside the unit disc and the intensity of the phantom is in the range $[0,6]$. {\cm During training we had no problems with overfitting or instability and thus we did not use dropout or batch normalization.
+However, such techniques might be needed for different networks or training sets.}

-In this discrete sparse sampling case, we take the forward operator $\Fo$ as in \eqref{eq:pat-s} with $N_1= N_2 = 256$ and $M_1 = 30$ spatial samples distributed equidistantly on the boundary circle.
-We used $M_2 = 2000$ times sampled evenly in the interval $[0, 2.5]$.
+In this discrete sparse sampling case, we take the forward operator $\Fo$ as in \eqref{eq:pat-s} with $n_1= n_2 = 256$ and $m_1 = 30$ spatial samples distributed equidistantly on the boundary circle.
+We used $m_2 = 2000$ times sampled evenly in the interval $[0, 2.5]$.
 The under-sampling problem in PAT is solved by FBP, and NETT regularization using $\alpha = 1/4$.
-We minimize~\eqref{eq:tikU} using Algorithm~\ref{alg:gradient}, where we chose a constant step size of $s_i = 0.4$ and take the zero image $\signal_0 = 0$ for the initial guess.
+We minimize~\eqref{eq:tikU} using Algorithm~\ref{alg:gradient}, where we chose a constant step size of $s_i = 0.4$ and take the zero image $\signal_0 = 0$ for the initial guess. {\cm These parameters have been selected by hand using similar phantoms as reference.}